mellaurie/tone/pages/02.may-2020/03.U1/06.assessment/section.md

 3. What is your Philosophy of Online Learning?
 4. What have you learned from the sessions this week? (e.g. synchronous group session, Learning Pod session, Tech Talk)

 !!!
-To write your discussion post, see the Forum at the bottom of the page.
+To write your discussion post, see the Discussions tab in Moodle and click on the Unit 1 Discussion Forum.

 ## Checking Your Learning